-Agencies will have 30 minutes from the first dispatch call regarding the assignment to accept the assignment and will take no more than an additional 30 minutes to email FTC their roster and travel plans.
+Agencies will have 30 minutes from the first dispatch call regarding the assignment to accept the assignment and will take no more than an additional 30 minutes to email NCC their roster and travel plans.
 If a department has made themselves available in IROC for out of zone assignments, the crew must be identified at the time dispatch calls.
-If the agency can't respond in the first 30 minutes, then they will be skipped on the list and will have to wait for FTC Dispatch to work through the list before they will get another chance.
+If the agency can't respond in the first 30 minutes, then they will be skipped on the list and will have to wait for NCC Dispatch to work through the list before they will get another chance.

-Typically, resources will be mobilized using the Engine Rotation List, however it is common for an agency-specific resource to be ordered for fiscal or operational reasons (e.g., USFS unit requesting a USFS engine).
-These requests will be filled outside of the normal rotational sequence when requested by the ordering incident.
-"Name Requests" for engines and crews will not be filled except in the case of agency-specific ordering described above.
+Typically, resources will be mobilized using the Resource Rotation List, however it is common for an agency-specific resource to be ordered for fiscal or operational reasons (e.g., USFS unit requesting a USFS engine).
+These requests and Name Requests will be filled outside of the normal rotational sequence when requested by the ordering incident.
+"Name Requests" for engines and crews will not be filled without authorization from one of the following: the incident commander, agency administrator, or agency duty officer from the requesting unit.

 If an order comes in with a note in Special Needs that backfill is not authorized, only the engines that do not require backfill will be considered.
-If no engines from that list are available the order will be UTF'd, with the statement that if the fire does approve backfill, we have engines available to fill the order.
+If no engines from that list are available the order will be UTF'd, with the statement that if the fire does approve backfill, NCC does have engines available to fill the order.
 If an order does approve backfill, the Engine Rotation List will start at the next department on the list after the department that went out last.

-If a resource order comes in and doesn't specify if backfill is authorized or not, but a department requires the order to state backfill on the order, FTC will call the ordering dispatch center to get that added to the resource order.
-However, if the process to get backfill added to the resource order takes longer than the first allotted 30 minutes, FTC will move on to the next department on the list until the order is filled or we have the answer to the backfill question.
+If a resource order comes in and doesn't specify if backfill is authorized or not, but a department requires the order to state backfill on the order, NCC will call the ordering dispatch center to get that added to the resource order.
+However, if the process to get backfill added to the resource order takes longer than the first allotted 30 minutes, NCC will move on to the next department on the list until the order is filled or we have the answer to the backfill question.

-FTC will not participate in any resource movement out of the area for which an official resource order, processed through official dispatch channels, has not occurred.
-Any unit participating in non-standard procedures may be removed from the participation list at the discretion of the NFRWFC Board of Directors.
+NCC will not participate in any resource movement out of the area for which an official resource order, processed through official dispatch channels, has not occurred.
+Any unit participating in non-standard procedures may be removed from the participation list at the discretion of the NCC Board of Directors.

 Before a resource is released from an incident, that incident has already notified other local fires, other dispatch centers, the local GACC, and NICC to check for the possibility of reassignment prior to releasing the resource back to the home unit.
-Please do not contact

-FTC asking for a reassignment.
-If we do have a reassignment for you, we will call you during your demob travel home.
+Please do not contact NCC asking for a reassignment.
+If reassignment opportunity is available, NCC will call you during your demobilization travel home.